Yigitozcelep/weblocked/README.md

 4) open the application and enter the password you saved

 5) pip install pyinstaller
+   pip install keyring
+   pip install pexpect

-6) pyinstaller weblocked.py --distpath /Users/yigitozcelep/Desktop --onefile  ## you need to make location desktop because keyring can accessed only first bundled place so if you not specify the destination to desktop you can not use it in desktop
+7) pyinstaller weblocked.py --distpath /Users/yigitozcelep/Desktop --onefile  ## you need to make location desktop because keyring can accessed only first bundled place so if you not specify the destination to desktop you can not use it in desktop

-7) open the file, the operating system will ask you password multiple times due to the keyring you need to write the password
+8) open the file, the operating system will ask you password multiple times due to the keyring you need to write the password

-8) in first open application ask you the password and the dates you want to open restricted applications, you need to enter them
+9) in first open application ask you the password and the dates you want to open restricted applications, you need to enter them

-9) make sure that use every command in first open because keyring will ask you the password for access (only one time) click always allowed
+10) make sure that use every command in first open because keyring will ask you the password for access (only one time) click always allowed